cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 #.
 Place your robot on a flat, level surface.
 Position the legs as shown in the picture below.
 #.
 Power on the robot by hooking up the power supply to the bottom PCB (like you've done in labs).
 #.
 Connect the Pi with USB C to your computer.
 #.
 Wait for the robot to complete the calibration sequence.
 During the calibration sequence, the hips should turn inwards until they hit the stops, then back down.
-Then the thigh pieces should rotate upward until they hit their stops and then back down. **TODO** Add calibration video
+Then the thigh pieces should rotate upward until they hit their stops and then back down.
 #.
 Flip all switches on the back RC transmitter down so they're away from you.
 #.
 Turn on the RC transmitter by pressing the middle power button and moving the left joystick up and down until the light turns blue.
 #.
 Wait ~30s for the RPi to boot (the green light should stop blinking).